WPRY-FM

-WPRY-FM (92.1 FM) is a radio station broadcasting a classic rock format.
-Licensed to Perry, Florida, United States, the station serves the Tallahassee area.
-The station is owned by Fred Dockins, through licensee Dockins Communications, Inc.
+WPRY-FM (92.1 FM) was a radio station broadcasting a classic rock format.
+Licensed to Perry, Florida, United States, the station served the Tallahassee area.
+The station was owned by Fred Dockins, through licensee Dockins Communications, Inc.

 History

 The station was assigned the call sign WPCI on August 14, 1985.
-On June 16, 1986, the station changed its call sign to WNFK.
+On June 16, 1986, the station changed its call sign to WNFK; it signed on in December 1989.
 It became WPRY-FM on January 17, 2024.

+In February 2026, WPRY-FM went off the air and turned in its license to the Federal Communications Commission.